mbraceproject/FsPickler/README.md

 that doubles as a pickler combinator library.

 * Based on the notion of pickler combinators.
-* Provides an automated, strongly typed, pickler generation framework.
+* Provides an automated pickler generation framework.
-* Supports binary, xml and json pickle formats.
+* Offers binary, xml and json pickle formats.
-* Full support for F# types, quotations, closures, cyclic objects.
+* Support for F# types, quotations, closures and cyclic objects.
 * Fully backwards compatible with .NET serialization and open hierarchies.
 * One of the [fastest serializers](https://github.com/eiriktsarpalis/FsPickler/wiki/Performance) for the .NET framework.
 * Full support for the mono framework.